mjturt/dotfiles/README.md

 ![Screenshot](screenshots/screenshot.png?raw=true)

 I use [Dracula colorscheme](https://github.com/dracula/dracula-theme) everywhere on my main machine.
 I have been ported it to many programs that I use but are not supported.
-Font that I use is ShureTechMono and patched version with icons can be found from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).
+Fonts that I use is ShureTechMono and Hurmit.
+Patched version with icons can be found from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

 ### Scripts

 Collection of scripts can be found in [scripts directory](scripts).
-Status scripts are used with statuslines, conky, etc. Scripts that works only with specific program are in their own directories and universal in statusscripts-root.
+Status scripts are used with statuslines, conky, etc. Scripts that works only with specific program are in their own directories and universal in statusscripts root.
 If I did not write a script, it should be mentioned.

 ### install.sh